Cow (public service announcement): Story

-Cassie "Cow" Cowan, Emma "Emm" Williams, and Jules O'Shea, three teenage friends who work at the same hardware shop, agree to leave work early in order to cheer up Jules, who threw up on duty after discovering that she was pregnant.
-On the way home, Cassie texts while driving and her car drifts across the road and collides head-on with an inattentive driver on the outskirts of Tredegar, Gwent.
-Subsequently, a third driver crashes into them.
-Emma and Jules are killed in the accident, along with a couple in the second vehicle involved in the crash, while the couple's young son sustains several injuries but survives.
+Cassie "Cow" Cowan, Emma "Emm" Williams, and Jules O'Shea, three teenage friends who work at the same hardware shop in Tredegar, Gwent, agree to leave work early in order to cheer up Jules, who threw up on duty after discovering that she was pregnant.
+On the way home, Cow texts while driving and her car drifts across the road and collides head-on with another car.
+Subsequently, a third driver accidentally crashes into them.
+Emm and Jules are killed in the accident, along with a couple in the second vehicle involved in the crash, while the couple's young son survives.
 It is not clear what the outcome is for the third driver or a young baby of the second driver.

 The rest of the film depicts the accident's aftermath and consequences.
-The police break the news to bereaved relatives, and Cassie herself almost dies in hospital, but is revived.
-At the hospital, Cassie's father meets the grandmother of the couple's son.
-When a local paper reports that she was breathalyzed shortly before the accident, her parents are ostracised by the local community (she was stopped by the police for speeding, but passed the test).
-Jules' boyfriend Morgan appears on television to express his grief about the death of their unborn baby, although he had previously dumped her because of the pregnancy.
-Eventually, despite her mother's reassurances, Cassie is sentenced to seven years imprisonment for causing death by dangerous driving.
+The police break the news to bereaved relatives, and Cow herself almost dies in hospital, but is revived.
+At the hospital, Cow's father meets the grandmother of the couple's son.
+In the aftermath of the accident, Cow and her parents are ostracised by the local community, starting with when Cow's parents attend Emm's funeral but are demanded to leave the wake on account of Cow being the cause of Emm's death.
+Cow gets berated by another patient over her actions, while Jules' boyfriend Morgan appears on television to express his grief about the death of their unborn baby (although he had previously dumped her because of the pregnancy).
+Cow's mother visits the supermarket, but because one of the assistants there was the sister of one of the victims in the second car, the cashier refuses to serve her.
+When a local paper reports that Cow was breathalyzed shortly before the accident, her father gets shunned by his colleagues at work (she was stopped by the police for speeding, but passed the test).
+The last straw is when an unknown assailant spray paints "Murdering Cow" on Cow's parents' garage door.
+Eventually, despite her mother's reassurances that she did nothing wrong, Cow is sentenced to seven years imprisonment for causing death by dangerous driving.
+A postscript notes that the victims' families tried to sue Cow and her family, but were unsuccessful.